shiyis/nlpwshiyi/modules/2a-mdn-nlp.md

 >
 > Second, and more frequently, RNNs have disappearing and ballooning gradient issues.
 The information at the beginning of the sentence is lost when used to solve NLP issues.

-💭 In a separate blog, these different architects will be introduced in more detail.
+💭 In a separate blog, these different architectures will be introduced in more detail.

 #### Attention Is All You Need